-If you are a U.S. military veteran living in Idaho and have a current disability due to your military service, you may be eligible for disability benefits from VA.
-Unfortunately, some veterans receive benefit denials.
+If you are a U.S. military veteran living in Idaho with a disabling condition due to your military service, you may be eligible for disability compensation from the Department of Veterans Affairs (VA).

 - Boise: Boise VA Medical Center